-UCDS Resident Program
+The UCDS Resident Program

 - Mentoring from experienced teachers

-- Professional development workshops
+- Regular professional development workshops

+Resident Teachers join the faculty in mid-August and work the full school year, starting with a week-long college level math course.
+From the start, Residents are included in all planning, preparation, discussion and curricular decisions with their teaching teams.
+This focus on collaboration is reflected throughout the school.
 The Resident Program provides a multi-layered support network.
 Residents meet regularly with the Resident Coordinators and weekly with their mentor teacher(s).
 In addition, the Resident Coordinators host Resident Meetings three times a month.
 Residents are encouraged to share ideas, ask questions and gather support from their fellow residents and guidance from the Resident Coordinators.
 The Resident Coordinators set a calendar of topics that center on professional development and also parallel the educational developments of students during the school year.

 - Workshops on Visual Thinking Strategies designed to support thoughtful facilitation, active listening and open-ended questioning.